-Age, pregnancy and childbirth are major risk factors for women, which is compounded by the performance of impact sports, previous cases of problems in women in the family, obesity, diabetes, neurological diseases or respiratory, postural incorrectness, surgical interventions in the lumbo-pelvic area, constipation ...
+Age, pregnancy and childbirth are the major risk factors for women, to which is added the performance of impact sports, previous cases of problems in women in the family, obesity, diabetes, neurological diseases or respiratory, postural incorrectness, surgery in the lumbo-pelvic area, constipation ...

 The awareness that the impact sports practices (those involving jumps, impacts, sudden braking, or load of weights such as running, aerobics, paddle, basketball ...) is an additional risk factor for dysfunctions in the pelvic floor It is basic to be able to perform prevention by adapting the training and the practice itself.
 This should be especially important for women who already have losses or symptoms of prolapse or for those who accumulate several risk factors.

-The impact on the ground in the race generates downward pressure in the viscera, which has to be slowed down in each stride by the pelvic floor musculature.
-In addition, the pelvic floor musculature also has the role of pelvic stabilization when the other stabilizing muscles are not properly worked (transverse abdominal, deep abdominal muscles, gluteus medius ...).
+The impact on the ground in the race generates downward pressure on the viscera, which has to be braked in each stride by the pelvic floor muscles.
+Furthermore, the pelvic floor musculature also has the role of pelvic stabilization when the other stabilizing muscles are not adequately worked (transverse abdominis, deep abdominal muscles, gluteus medius ...).

 Too much responsibility for an ignored musculature that does not train Does not our pelvic floor deserve the same care as our favorite sport?